-The Federal grant programs administered by FEMA, including AFG, SAFER, and FP&S are some of the largest and most popular sources of grant funding for fire and EMS departments across the US.
+The Federal grant programs administered by FEMA, including the AFG grant, SAFER grant, and FP&S are some of the largest and most popular sources of grants for fire departments and EMS agencies across the US.
 There will be nearly $1 billion available in FY2021.
 At Firehouse Grants, too often we see departments jump right into preparing these applications without taking care of a basic requirement: ensuring their department has an active SAM.gov registration.

 Get to know the FEMA grant basics

 FEMA requires any grant applicant to maintain an active registration with the System for Award Management (SAM), a Federal database typically used for awarding government contracts.
-To put it simply, any entity “doing business” with the Federal government or receiving funds from a Federal agency has to be registered at SAM.gov.
+To put it simply, any entity “doing business” with the Federal government or receiving Federal funds from a fire grant or EMS grant has to be registered at SAM.gov.

 Gaining access to FEMA’s new Grant Outcomes portal (FEMA GO) is another critical reason to maintain a valid SAM.gov registration.
 On FEMA’s old eGrants portal (in use until 2018), it was possible to submit a grant application without a current SAM.gov registration.
 However, under the new system, it is no longer possible to submit or even access the application without registering on FEMA GO, which in turn requires registering on SAM.gov.